 Let’s take a few minutes right now to determine what will bring us closer to Him.
 Is it quiet time in the morning?
 A daily Scripture reading before bed?
 Or even a short, day retreat to a special place to reflect on His goodness?
 Whatever we choose, let’s write it on our calendar today.

 Scheduling our time with Jesus first will keep our minds set on Him through the entire season.

 2. What are my non-negotiables over the holidays?
 Those need to be scheduled next.

 My dad lives just a couple of hours away.
-Traveling is hard for him right now because he takes care of my grandmother, who has Alzheimer’s.
-Visiting them during my vacation time is top priority for me.
-So, I schedule time to go see them.
+Visiting him during my vacation time is top priority for me.
+So, I schedule time to go see him.
 For me, this is a non-negotiable.

 Each of us has something we consider an absolute necessity.
 A have-to or a must-do during Thanksgiving or Christmas.
 But so many opportunities pop up that those top priorities often get pushed aside.
 Then as the holidays come to an end, we regret not making time for the important things.